Host A Ride

 How do I host a ride?
 A ride can be as simple as a short ride around Hemingway Butte, or it can be a two day campout at Baumgartner with a cookout.
 Almost any kind of ride you want to put together is fine.
 The more the merrier!
 E-mail your ride plans and questions to the TVTMA Ride Coordinator .

 Here are some steps to follow for planning and hosting a ride:

 - Plan your ride – Plan a ride route you’ve ridden before in an area you are familiar with.
 You should have a ride leader and a ride sweeper.
 The more people you have helping run the ride, the easier it is on you.
 All of your ride crew should clearly know the ride plan.
 Make sure the trails you plan to take will be open and cleared of downfall, if applicable.
 It’s a real good idea to pre-ride the route a week or two before.

-- Submit your ride posting – Once you have your plan you can submit it anytime during the year, for any open dates on the ride calendar - http://www.tvtma.com/membermain.asp, by e-mailing the TVTMA Ride Coordinator at James Jolly.
-How you write up your ride posting is how it will be posted, so please try and cover all the need-to-know details by using the Ride Checklist (click link to get form).
+- Submit your ride posting – Once you have your plan you can submit it anytime during the year, for any open dates on the ride calendar, by posting to the form on the right on this page and e-mailing the TVTMA Ride Coordinator.
+Any question give us a shout at firstname.lastname@example.org

 Provide details such as:

 • Are hookups and water available